rafeerahman/Neighbourhoodly/README.md

 The route expects an id of a review in the request parameters.
 If the user is the one who made that review, or if the user is an admin, then they have access to this route.
 Otherwise a 401 error is sent.
 Upon success, it finds the review by the id, and removes it from the database.
 This route is used in the Profile page, where a user has the option to delete any of their reviews by clicking the trash icon next to their review.

+### DELETE /api/users/:id

+The route expects an id of a user in the request parameter.
+If the user is an admin, then they have access to this route.
+Otherwise a 401 error is sent.
+Upon success, it finds the user by the id, removes it from the database, and returns the new list of users.
+This route is used in the AdminDashboard page, where an admin, has the option to delete any user by clicking on the Ban User button next to the username.